Life Insurance Cerebral Sclerosis.

-Or from some kind of complication that one might experience as a result of suffering form Cerebral Sclerosis.
+Or from some kind of complication that one might experience as a result of suffering from Cerebral Sclerosis.

 These types of products…

-Are only going to provide a death benefit to your family in the event that you die from an accidental cause or any cause of death that isn’t “illness based”.
+Are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness based.”
 Examples that would typically qualify would include:

 - A motor vehicle accident,

 - A natural disaster,

 But this isn’t what someone is usually looking for after they have been diagnosed with Cerebral Sclerosis.
 On the plus side, these “types” of products are generally pretty affordable.
 They will also allow someone to purchase a large amount of ACCIDENT insurance for a relatively small amount of money.

 Guaranteed issue life insurance policies, on the other hand, ARE TRUE LIFE INSURANCE PRODUCTS.
 This means that you do need to be a licensed life insurance agent to sell them, and “ultimately”, they will provide an individual true-life insurance coverage.